Social Security Numbers

 Will you be working on campus?
 Follow these procedures to get a Social Security Number (SSN).

-- After you receive the documents from the ISC, follow the instructions above under "COVID-19 UPDATE" to schedule an appointment at your local SS office.
+- After you receive the letter from the ISC, schedule an appointment at your local Social Security office.
 Bring to your appointment the following documents:

 - Letter of Evidence of On-Campus Employment from SDSU Human Resources or the HR department for your SDSU campus job